 - $\Rightarrow$ any progress an attacker made in the last 2 months (as of May 1st, 2026) is still good progress

-- Maybe proactive refresh would invalidate the ECDSA presignatures?
+- Why not?
+Because proactive refresh must invalidate the ECDSA pre-signatures, which lowers performance.

 - The Cait-Sith threshold ECDSA library was not part of the audit; only its use by NEAR’s MPC node implementation was audited1